Jeongjuhwa/ShoppingMall01/README.md

-## 1. Java SE Development Kit 11 install
+## 1. Install Java SE Development Kit 11

 Java SE 11.0.6 (LTS; Long Term Support) is the latest release for the Java SE 11 Platform